EricYJA/170_sudo_rm_rf_project/README.md

 Analysis:

 This method guarantees that all the bots would be found.
 When (the bots number / the vertices number) becomes larger, this algorithm would gets better.
 However, the performance for this algorithm for the test cases is not so good since there's only 5 bots for most of the cases.
+This algorithm would do poorly when the bot number is relatively small.
 The average score gained for this algorithm is about 88.